 Webb: A couple of things that stood out for me.
 It didn’t really matter if you had a college education – that didn’t seem to have a bearing on how far into the future that people think.
-But on the other hand people with a college degree are almost twice as likely to report that they don’t spend any time at all thinking about the future than people who do have a college degree.
+But on the other hand people without a college degree are almost twice as likely to report that they don’t spend any time at all thinking about the future than people who do have a college degree.

 Midwesterners were more likely to think only one to three years into the future while people in the West think three to five years.
 People in the South think five to 10 years.
 The Northeast are the ones to project out the smartest 15 to 20 or so I thought that was interesting.
 Twenty percent of Americans say that a few times a year they think 10 years into the future.
 But a third of Americans say that they never do.
 They never think that far into the future.

 GenPop: Why is that important?